Skip to main content

 The system will change and improve, so some of these tips may become obsolete over time, and there may be even better tips out there!
 Remember that you aren't stuck with what it makes; you can edit the Boolean to your heart's content!

 Find any cool tricks to get the best Boolean?
 Or just want to share what you made?
 Reach out to us on intercom with whatever you got!
-The more feedback we get, the better this tool becomes.
+The more feedback we get, the better this generator becomes.

 Did this answer your question?